ngli-me/ia_knn/README.md

 Facility ID's probably should be unique.

+While I should manually test the code, writing unit tests and such seems a bit overkill for a demo.

 # Initial Thoughts

+I am preferring Rust here to make the packaging and linking easier.

 I can initialize the world size as a compile-time constant, but it looks like it might be better to fit as an environment variable.